sveawebpay/php-integration/README.md

 <?php
 ...
 $request = WebPay::deliverOrder($config)
-   ->setOrderId()                  // invoice or payment plan only, required ->setTransactionId()            // card only, optional, alias for setOrderId ->setCountryCode()              // required ->setInvoiceDistributionType()  // invoice only, required ->setNumberOfCreditDays()       // invoice only, optional ->setCaptureDate()              // card only, optional ->addOrderRow()                 // deprecated, optional -- use WebPayAdmin::deliverOrderRows instead
+   ->setOrderId()                  // invoice, payment plan and accountCredit only - required ->setTransactionId()            // card only, optional, alias for setOrderId ->setCountryCode()              // required ->setInvoiceDistributionType()  // invoice only and accountCredit, required ->setNumberOfCreditDays()       // invoice only, optional ->setCaptureDate()              // card only, optional ->addOrderRow()                 // deprecated, optional -- use WebPayAdmin::deliverOrderRows instead